ariya/phantomjs/_posts/documentation/contribute/2000-01-03-test-suite.md

 ## Manual Tests

-Note 1: in all the subsequent test, run also the corresponding CoffeeScript version whenever available.

-Note 2: tests marked with + (plus) requires an Internet connection.
+Note 1: tests marked with + (plus) requires an Internet connection.

 ### A. Basic sanity checks